VitoVan/calm/README.md

 ## License

-The [souece code](https://github.com/VitoVan/calm) is released under GPL-2.0-only.
+The [source code](https://github.com/VitoVan/calm) is released under GPL-2.0-only.